Life Insurance Beneficiaries: Who to Name and How to Update Them

 While you can technically name a minor child as a life insurance beneficiary, they cannot receive the proceeds directly until they reach the age of majority (typically 18 or 21, depending on your state).
 This creates significant complications that can delay access to critical funds.

 Insurance companies will not pay benefits directly to minors.
 Instead, a court must appoint a guardian to manage the funds, which causes delays that can last months or years and incurs legal expenses.
 The court may also appoint someone you wouldn't have chosen, such as an ex-spouse or estranged relative.
+Our guide on naming a minor beneficiary walks through the full court-supervised guardianship process state by state.

 Better Options for Minor Beneficiaries

-Instead of naming minors directly, consider these alternatives that provide better control and faster access to funds:
+Instead of naming minors directly, consider these alternatives that provide better control and faster access to funds.

 Uniform Transfers to Minors Act (UTMA): Name the minor as beneficiary with an adult custodian who manages the funds until the child reaches adulthood.
 This is simple and low-cost but gives the child full control at age 18 or 21, which may not align with your wishes if they're not financially mature.